Joseph Edgar Boehm: Biography

 Boehm (originally "Böhm") was born in Vienna of Hungarian parentage.
 His father, Josef Daniel Böhm, was a court medal maker and the director of the imperial mint in Vienna.
 From 1848 to 1851 Boehm studied in London at Leigh's academy of art, the forerunner of the Heatherley School of Fine Art.
-He then returned to Vienna where he studied model making and medal design at the Academie der Bildenden Kunste before working in Italy and then, from 1859 to 1962 in Paris.
+He then returned to Vienna where he studied model making and medal design at the Academy of Fine Arts before working in Italy and then, from 1859 to 1862 in Paris.
 In 1856, in Vienna, he was presented with the First Imperial Prize for Sculpture.

 In 1862, Boehm settled in London, where he exhibited coins and medals at the 1862 International Exhibition, opened a studio and had his first work, a terracotta bust, shown at the Royal Academy.
 Throughout the 1860s, Boehm, who became a British subject in 1865, devoted his time to the production of portrait busts plus equestrian statues and statuettes.
 His portrait subjects included John Everett Millais, Stratford Canning and Charles Thomas Newton and Franz Liszt.
 Boehm's statuette of William Makepiece Thackeray, although completed after the author's death, was considered such a good likeness that several copies were made including examples for the Garrick Club and for the Athenaeum.